stnvh/OTAPatcher/README.md

 Allows recursive bspatch application to files on the iPhone, to be (primarily) used with apple [OTA update zip files](http://theiphonewiki.com/wiki/OTA_Updates).

-This tool would effectively allow selective updating for jailbroken iOS devices, allowing the latest features from new updates to be applied, whilst skipping the security vulnerabilities which prevent jailbreaks.
+This tool would effectively allow selective updating for jailbroken iOS devices, allowing the latest features from new updates to be applied, whilst skipping the security vulnerabilitiy patches which prevent jailbreaks.

 ###example: